Other Pamphlets

 Is a sponsor required?

-No. Sponsorship is an important, valuable aid in recovery, but it is not required.
-Is it important to have a sponsor?
-Yes.
-A relationship with a sponsor is an important tool in recovery.
-It is often the beginning of the development of an ability to trust others and communicate effectively.
-Having frequent, close contact with another member of the program provides an opportunity to deal with issues in private that one might not be willing to raise in front of the group.
+It is not required; however, working the Steps with a sponsor is an essential tool of recovery.
+A relationship with a sponsor often helps the sponsee develop an ability to trust others and communicate effectively.
+Having frequent, close contact with another member of the program provides an opportunity to discuss issues in private that one might not be willing to raise in front of the group.

-Should a sponsor be of the same sex or gender?
+Should a sponsor be of the same gender?

-The gender of a sponsor you select to guide you through the 12 Steps is at your discretion.
-We suggest avoiding sponsorship relationships that may lead to problematic attachments, including romantic and/or sexual relationships, which could detract from the primary purpose of recovery.
+The gender of a sponsor you select to guide you through the Steps is at your discretion.
+We suggest avoiding sponsorship relationships that may lead to problematic attachments, including romantic or physical relationships, which could detract from your recovery.

 How often should I contact my sponsor?

-This is up to you and your sponsor.
-Many sponsors ask newcomers to call them daily for the first month or two.
-If your sponsor is away or can’t be reached it is wise to call other members of the program.
-It is a good idea to call several people regularly in any case.
+It is up to you and your sponsor to determine how often you communicate.
+Many sponsors ask newcomers to contact them regularly for the first month or two.
+If your sponsor is away or can’t be reached, it is suggested you call other members of the program.
+Having more than one person that you can reach out to regularly is advisable.

-Must I do anything a sponsor asks, or agree with whatever a sponsor says?
+Must I do anything a sponsor asks, or agree with whatever they says?

-When should I consider myself ready to sponsor another?
+When should I consider myself ready to sponsor?

 How do I become a sponsor?